News

 Humans, plants and animals face sudden death over hot temperatures in Adjumani

-Adjumani District has experienced significant effects of climate change since 2017.
-Daily temperatures go to a record high above 32 degrees Celsius, and the community is getting puzzled about what they can do to address the situation.
+Adjumani district has experienced significant effects of climate change since 2017.
+Daily temperatures go to a record high above 32 degrees Celsius, and the community is getting puzzled on what they can do to address the situation.

 When Moving around the district, it is visible that there is serious dryness affecting plant, animal and human lives.
 Lives of these things are at risk, people struggle to get clean and fresh water for consumption, plants wither for water to keep growing, and animals starve to death, the unending conditions in the district have had a negative impact on both humans, plants and animals.

-“He said that encroachment of the wetlands for settlement and other human activities like farming, and recreational centres within the town and outside the town continue to pose a threat to the climatic hence the current hazardous climatic conditions”.
+“He said that encroachment of the wetlands for settlement and other human activities like farming, recreational centers within the town and outside the town continue to pose a threat to the climatic hence the current hazardous climatic conditions”.

-Mr. Tako Michael, the executive director of Moini Botanical Garden in Pakwinya Village, Mungula Parish, Itirikwa Sub County in Adjumani District blamed the unending conditions of the climate in Adjumani district on two human activities;
+Mr. Tako Michael, the Chief Executive Director of Moini Botanical Garden located in Pakwinya Village, Mungula Parish, Itirikwa Sub County in Adjumani District, blamed the unending conditions of the climate on two human activities.

-When asked what she thinks causes all these shortcomings in the district, Alice attributed all these to two things, human activities that hinder rainfall modification and the over-dependence on wood fuel and rampant destruction of Zoka Forests for logs and farming has given a negative impact on climate that affects humans, plants and animals.
+Mrs. Alice a large scale farmer in Orungwa Village, Mungula Parish, Itirikwa sub county said ten years ago she used to harvest over 100 bags of maize grain, 50bags of beans etc. but due to the change in climatic conditions had drastically affected her farming, when asked what she thinks causes all these shortcomings in the district, she attributed all these to two things, human activities that hinders the rainfall modification and the over dependence on wood fuel and rampant destruction of Zoka Forests for logs and farming has given a negative impact on climate that affects humans, plants and animals.

-However, according to Mr Obol, things can be done in order to fight the conditions which includes launching a campaign and enforcing of protection of indigenous tree species that contribute much in environmental conservation
+However, according to Mr. Obol, things can be done in order to fight the conditions which includes launching of a campaign and enforcing of protection of indigenous trees species that contribute much in environmental conservation

-Promotion of farming practices that can allow trees to co-exist with trees in other words environment conservation and gazetting more forest reserves in the district, especially natural forests.
+Promotion of farming practice that can allow trees to co-exist with trees in other words environment conservation and gazetting more forest reserves in the district more especially natural forests.

-Discouraging settlement in wetlands and promoting only eco-friendly activities, promoting massive tree planting by every household, reducing charcoal usage and identifying alternative fuel sources, and massive awareness of the role of the local community in environmental protection and in-law enforcement against bush burning.
+Discouraging settlement in wetlands and promoting only eco-friendly activities, promoting massive tree planting by every household, reducing charcoal usage and identifying alternative fuel source, massive awareness on the role of local community in environmental protection and in-law enforcement against bush burning.

-Mrs Alice requested the district officials to have strict laws put in place for those destroying the forests without replacement and use of renewable energies to reduce the high rate of cutting down trees for charcoal.
+Mrs. Alice requested the district officials to have strict laws put in place to those destroying the forests without replacement and use of renewable energies to reduce on the high rate of cutting down trees for charcoal.

 Trees and forests are key to addressing biodiversity and climate change as they absorb greenhouse gases like carbon dioxide from the air and help stabilise the earth’s climate.